Abirh10/pytorch-text-classification/README.md

 # Image Classification

-## Project Description

-This project implements an image classification model using PyTorch to identify animal faces.
-It downloads a dataset of animal faces from Kaggle, preprocesses the images, builds a convolutional neural network (CNN), trains the model, and evaluates its performance.
-The model is trained to classify images into different animal categories.
-This README provides details on the project's key features, technologies used, setup instructions, and potential future enhancements.
+This project implements an image classification system using PyTorch to classify animal faces from the Animal Faces-HQ (AFHQ) dataset.
+It involves data preprocessing, convolutional neural network (CNN) model training, and performance evaluation using loss and accuracy metrics.
+The project also visualizes the training progress and allows for making predictions on new images after the model is trained.

 ## Key Features

-*   **Image Dataset Download:** Automatically downloads the animal faces dataset from Kaggle using the `opendatasets` library.
-*   **Data Preprocessing:** Resizes images to a uniform size (128x128), converts them to PyTorch tensors, and normalizes pixel values.
-*   **Custom Dataset:** Utilizes a custom `Dataset` class for efficient loading and preprocessing of images.
-*   **Data Splitting:** Splits the dataset into training (70%), validation (15%), and testing (15%) sets.
+*   **Animal Face Classification:** Specifically designed for classifying animal faces (cats, dogs, and wildlife) from the AFHQ dataset.
-*   **Convolutional Neural Network (CNN):** Implements a CNN architecture with convolutional layers, pooling layers, and ReLU activation functions.
+*   **Convolutional Neural Network (CNN):** Employs a CNN architecture built with PyTorch for feature extraction and classification.
-*   **Training and Validation:** Trains the model using the Adam optimizer and CrossEntropyLoss, monitoring training and validation loss and accuracy.
-*   **Performance Evaluation:** Evaluates the trained model on the test dataset and reports the final accuracy and loss.
+*   **Data Preprocessing:** Includes image resizing, normalization, and conversion to PyTorch tensors.
+*   **Training and Validation:**  The dataset is split into training, validation, and testing sets to properly train and evaluate the model's performance.
+Training progress is monitored and visualized.
+*   **Performance Evaluation:**  The model's performance is evaluated using accuracy and loss metrics on both validation and test datasets.
-*   **Image Prediction:** Includes a function to predict the class of a single image.
+*   **Prediction on New Images:** After training, the model can be used to predict the class of new, unseen animal face images.
-*   **Visualizations:** Plots training and validation loss and accuracy over epochs.
+*   **Uses GPU if avaliable:** The model training and inference is performed on available GPUs

 ## Technologies Used

 *   Python
-*   TensorFlow (although the primary framework is PyTorch)
 *   PyTorch
 *   `opendatasets`
-*   `torch`
-*   `torch.nn`
-*   `torch.optim`
-*   `torchvision.transforms`
-*   `torch.utils.data`
+*   `torchvision` (transforms)
-*   `sklearn.preprocessing`
+*   `sklearn` (LabelEncoder)
-*   `matplotlib.pyplot`
+*   `matplotlib`
 *   `PIL (Pillow)`
 *   `pandas`
 *   `torchsummary`